bullhorn/rest-api-docs/source/includes/entityref/paybill/_clientcorporationbillrulesetversion.md

 # Pay and Bill - ClientCorporationBillRulesetVersion

-Represents a ClientCorporation BillRuleset version.
+Represents a version entity for the BillRuleset effective-dated entity.

 <table>
     <colgroup>